jmtayloruk/jmtayloruk.github.io/joining.md

 #### Sample-Adaptive Smart Microscopy

 3D timelapse microscope imaging of biological samples is revolutionising biology, unlocking the ability to directly witness events such as cell-cell interactions whose location in time and space cannot be predicted in advance.
 Even more powerful would be the ability for a “smart microscope” to detect and respond to these events in real time without human intervention, for example activating high-resolution imaging in the local area of interest, or applying an external intervention such as photo-ablation targeting of a cell of interest.
 The successful PhD candidate will develop an adaptive fluorescence microscopy system capable of observing a live specimen over a wide field of view for extended time periods, but then able to image specific events of interest at subcellular resolution.
 This hardware will be controlled using existing and newly-developed technologies for cell tracking and event detection in microscopy, to create a smart microscope platform for fully-automated timelapse study of live samples such as zebrafish.
 This will enable detection and monitoring of events such as immune cell interactions with damaged cells in zebrafish heart muscle, and the ability to selectively modulate these interactions by photo-ablation.
-[More details here](https://www.findaphd.com/phds/project/doctor-of-philosophy-phd-sample-adaptive-smart-microscopy-cairn-research-and-university-of-glasgow/?p119252), or contact me for more info.
+[More details here](https://www.findaphd.com/phds/project/sample-adaptive-smart-microscopy/?p154343), or contact me for more info.
 You will work closely with the industrial partner, including a placement in their own research laboratories, and there is the possibility of additional travel to visit collaborators’ research labs.

-This project comes with full funding for UK students.
+Strong applicants from anywhere worldwide interested in these projects or other topics within my [research interests](/research/) can potentially be nominated for competitive scholarship funding (contact me urgently - deadline for completed formal application is 31st January at the latest) - see details in next sections below.

 #### Advanced computational microscopy for mapping fluid dynamics within the beating heart

 Much remains to be understood about the way mechanical and hydrodynamic forces, and electrical signalling, interact to drive heart function and growth.
 This project will develop new optically-based flow imaging techniques to obtain high-precision three-dimensional flow and force measurements in the dynamic environment of the live beating heart.
-[More details here](https://phd-admin.findauniversity.com/#/phd/inst/307/dept/567/projects/141257), or contact me for more info.
+[More details here](https://www.findaphd.com/phds/project/advanced-computational-microscopy-for-mapping-fluid-dynamics-within-the-beating-heart/?p141257), or contact me for more info.

 Strong applicants from anywhere worldwide interested in these projects or other topics within my [research interests](/research/) can potentially be nominated for competitive scholarship funding (contact me urgently - deadline for completed formal application is 31st January at the latest) - see details in next sections below.